Laureation 2017 [Part 1 of My Bluegrass Trilogy]

 The usher points upstairs, assuming my destination.

-As I make my way up along those circular walls,
+As I make my way up along cool circular walls,

 Whistling "Stairway to Heaven" is a temptation.